-I’ve always wanted to fly far above the earth.
-Someday, I know I will, despite my overwhelming fear to the contrary.
+I’ve always wanted to fly high above the sky, despite my overwhelming fear of flying.
 I remember a childhood dream of being a “Cloud Walker,” a being who could leap from literally cloud to cloud, then ride them wherever the winds took them.
 While I’m not sure that I could actually transform into such a being, it’s certainly fun to dream about, and perhaps even more enjoyable to write about.

 I do recall that in these skies reigned strange and wonderful equine-like beings known as the Equiis.
 They lived in these epic sky palaces, obscured by cloud cover.
 In this dreamworld, it was the greatest honor ever to be invited to even see the exterior of these palaces.
 The Cloud Walker did indeed land upon the outskirts of one of these palaces only to have an army of pegasi swoop down upon the adventurous sprite.
 She managed to dodge their attacks, which came from many angles.
 Somehow, I can’t remember how, she managed to catch one by the wing, and refused to let go.